Sculpture of Zimbabwe: Prospects

 In 2017 computerised sculpting was introduced by the visual artist Boarding Dzinotizei.
 His digital Shona sculptures comment on the Zimbabwean society through 3D printing.
 The message conveyed represents a loss in the significance of totems in Shona culture.
-This is being portrayed, in this case, through simplified forms and missing body parts.
+This loss is being portrayed, in this case, through simplified forms and missing body parts.

 The current poor economic conditions in Zimbabwe and recent hyper-inflation means that it is increasingly difficult for its artists to prosper and make a living from full-time sculpting.